ThothLogos/imgtkr/README.md

  ### Client-side

-- Basic html page serving as prototype, core functionality is just maintaining the websocket connection and pushing an image URL array through.
-Currently has some randomization of URLs so we get a different zip each time.
+- Basic html page serving as prototype, core functionality is just maintaining the websocket connection and pushing a properly formatted request to the server.
+The test `client.html` generates dummy skurls for development uses.

-- Some basic GUI, added client-side console for easier output monitoring, progress bar that updates based on server's synchronous-atomic file-complete responses.
+- Some basic GUI, added client-side console for easier output monitoring, progress bar that updates based on server's `imagechunk` responses.
 Added buttons that are disabled while download is waiting for zip return.

 - __Client TODOs:__